lecode-official/deepl-dotnet/documentation/documentation.md

 }
 ```

 The easiest way to translate text is via the `TranslateAsync` method, which takes a text and a target language as arguments and returns a `Translation` object.
-The `Translation` object contains the translated text as well as the source language that was automatically inferred from the text.
+The `Translation` object contains the translated text as well as the source language that was automatically inferred from the text, if possible.

 ```csharp
 Translation translation = await client.TranslateAsync("This is a test sentence.", Language.German);